truenas/documentation/content/SCALE/Shares/_index.md

 {{< expand "Linux" "v" >}}
 ### iSCSI Utilities and Service

-First, open the command line and ensure that the `open-iscsi` utility is installed.
+First, open the command line and ensure you have installed the `open-iscsi` utility.
 To install the utility on an Ubuntu/Debian distribution, enter `sudo apt update && sudo apt install open-iscsi`.
 After the installation completes, ensure the *iscsid* service is running: `sudo service iscsid start`.
 With the *iscsid* service started, run the `iscsiadm` command with the discovery arguments and get the necessary information to connect to the share.